phillm4/ISS_uNLC/README.md

   -fgap FGAP      Frame gap between images in a sequence.
 Default 0.
 ```

 Note that there are three different methods for inputing data and two additional arguments which correspond to an output directory a frame gap.
 The frame gap is important when specifying the frames that uNLC is to compute across in a given image sequence.
-If a frame gap too small is chosen, memory errors may occur and the computation may take a long time.
+If a frame gap too small is chosen, memory errors may occur and the computation may take a long time (up to an hour).
 When using uNLC, it is important to be aware of the length of image sequences and the frame gap as to prevent memory issues.
 If a frame gap too large is chosen, the obtained results will be useless.
 Furthermore, uNLC works best on image sequences where there is significant motion by the foreground objects.
 If the objects are barely moving, or move relatively slow, it may be beneficial to increase the frame gap.
 The output directory is where the segmented images will be saved.
 If this is not specified, a results directory will be created at the same level of any given input.
-Two examples of use are shown below.
+Two examples are shown below.

 #### Example (1.)
 Perform segmentation using the `-batch` input.
-In the context of the *iss\_uNLC.py* script, this option is to be selected if there is a folder that contains several subfolders, each of which contain images.
+In the context of *iss\_main.py*, this option is to be selected if there is a folder that contains several subfolders, each of which that contains images.
 This is illustrated below.
 ```
 - batch_folder/
 -- image_directory_00/
---- img_00_00
+--- img_00_00.jpg
---- img_00_01
+--- img_00_01.jpg
 --- ...
 -- image_directory_01/
---- img_01_00
+--- img_01_00.jpg
---- img_01_01
+--- img_01_01.jpg
 --- ...
 -- ...
 ```
-In order to then perform segmentation on this batch, the commands and potential output will mirror those from Example 1.
-For this example, the included *test\_batch/* will be used as the input batch, the output will be the included *results/* folder.
-A frame gap of 2 frames will be used.
+In order to then perform segmentation on this batch, the commands and potential output are shown below.
+For this example, the included *test\_batch/* will be used as the input batch, the output will be the included *results/* folder and a frame gap of 2 frames will be used.
 ```
 $ cd ISS_uNLC/
 $ python iss_main.py -batch test_batch -out results -fgap 2